Cosmian/mse-cli/documentation/docs/saas/how_it_works_use.md

 $ # Or: https://wiki.archlinux.org/title/User:Grawity/Adding_a_trusted_CA_certificate
 ```

 Then, you can access your microservice through your web browser.
-If the warning message occurs again: it means that the microservice has been updated and then you should download the new certificat, verify it again and then add it you your SSL store.
+If the warning message occurs again: it means that the microservice has been updated, and then you should download the new certificat, verify it again and then add it you your SSL store.

 When accessing to your microservice, you can verify than the connection is managed by RATLS by checking the certificate on the left of the url field.